torvalds/linux/Documentation/process/stable-api-nonsense.rst

 you don't even know it.
 What you want is a stable running driver, and you get that only if your driver is in the main kernel tree.
-You also get lots of other good benefits if your driver is in the main kernel tree, all of which has made Linux into such a strong, stable, and mature operating system which is the reason you are using it in the first place.
+You also get lots of other good benefits if your driver is in the main kernel tree, all of which has made GNU/Linux into such a strong, stable, and mature operating system which is the reason you are using it in the first place.